 When you sustain injury in an accident that you did not cause, insurance companies may be quick to offer a settlement.
 These are based on formulas that make great assumptions about the nature of your injury and the lasting complications it may cause.
 Before you let an insurance company assume what your case is worth, call our St. Louis or Fairview Heights office to speak to one of our attorneys for free.
 We answer calls, even on weekends, and when not available immediately, will return your call quickly to ensure you are not left in the lurch.

-Personal and Severe Injury Representation
+Personal and Catastrophic Injury Representation

 In some fortunate cases, people can walk away from an accident with nothing but cuts, bruises and rattled nerves.
 But the outcome can also be quite different.
 You may require surgery, emergency treatment, or rehabilitative therapy.
 You may be unable to work for extended periods of time.
 You may even be faced with permanent disabilities or lasting emotional scars.